 As outlined in a recent article, Guadalajara also has other benefits.
 So, what makes Guadalajara special?
 Let’s take a look.

-The average salary in Guadalajara, Jalisco for IT professionals is $25,575 / yr
+According to Mexico Tech Salaries Report 2023, the average salary in Guadalajara, Jalisco for IT professionals is $45,924/ yr

 Its approach is different from its southern counterpart, Guadalajara, as it works to form a more multifaceted industrial base and is better known for its focus on innovation, design, and investment.

 Monterrey has unique initiatives that pull together entrepreneurs and feed the city’s ecosystem.
 Some of the companies taking part include IBM, Neoris, Alfa, Arca Continental, Banamex, Cemex, and the well-known Tec de Monterrey, University of Monterrey, and Autonomous University of Nuevo Leon.

 Monterrey and Its Unique Developer Demographics